Farmer quickly enlarged Belgium and reduced France

 Curiously, after the boundary stone was moved, according to the BBC, a history lover went for a walk and discovered the stone.
 The farmer is urged by his mayor Lavaux to return the stone to its original position or he faces legal consequences.

-In the one bordering both Belgium and France North Rhine-Westphalia was currently making news about a rabbit plague. (ank) * tz.de is an offer from IPPEN.MEDIA
+In the one bordering Belgium North Rhine-Westphalia was currently making news about a rabbit plague. (ank) * tz.de is an offer from IPPEN.MEDIA

 #Farmer #quickly #enlarged #Belgium #reduced #France